ehuelsmann/perl-sshca/README.md

   Used to change the interpretation of the `<identifier>` argument.
   * `--serial` indicates the identifier argument is to be interpreted as a certificate serial number.
-  * `--fingerprint` indicates the identifier argument is to be interpreted as a public key finger print; in case multiple certificates have been issued for this public key the last issued certificate is renewed.
+  * (planned) `--fingerprint` indicates the identifier argument is to be interpreted as a public key finger print; in case multiple certificates have been issued for this public key the last issued certificate is renewed.
-  * `--identity` indicates the identifier argument is to be interpreted as a certificate identity; in case multiple certificates have been issued for this identity the last issued certificate is renewed.
+  * (planned) `--identity` indicates the identifier argument is to be interpreted as a certificate identity; in case multiple certificates have been issued for this identity the last issued certificate is renewed.
+* `--validity`\
+  Indicates the validity period of the new certificate.

 ### revoke